 But wait...

-Our military would intervene right?
+Our military would intervene, right?

-They’d stand up to China wouldn’t they?
+They’d stand up to China, wouldn’t they?

 Well... here’s the problem.

-A modern Army and Navy rely on billions of advanced chips to power military resources like jets, drones, helicopters, missiles, ships, submarines, and other air defense systems...
-And the vast majority of the chips used by the US military are also made in Taiwan...
-China would certainly cut the US military off its supply at the start of the conflict.
-It would criple our military instantly.
+A modern army and navy rely on billions of advanced chips to power military resources like jets, drones, helicopters, missiles, ships, submarines and other air defense systems...
+And the vast majority of the chips used by the U.S. military are also made in Taiwan...
+China would certainly cut off the U.S. military from its supply at the start of the conflict.
+It would cripple our military instantly.

-Meanwhile, after an invasion of Taiwan, China will use their newly controlled chip factories to develop more advanced military weapons of its own...
+Meanwhile, after an invasion of Taiwan, China would use their newly controlled chip factories to develop more advanced military weapons of their own...
 Such as supersonic missiles...